formancehq/terraform-provider-stack/docs/resources/ledger.md

 ### Optional

 - `bucket` (String) The bucket where the ledger data will be stored.
 If not provided, a default bucket will be used.
 - `metadata` (Map of String) Metadata associated with the ledger, stored as key-value pairs.
+Advanced usage: See [Ledger Advanced Filtering](https://docs.formance.com/ledger/advanced/filtering) and [Ledger documentation](https://docs.formance.com/ledger/) for more information.